 All adult Wilton residents are welcome to join this free book discussion group which meets at the Comstock Community Center from September through May.
-An optional lunch following the discussion is $3.
+The book discussions are from 11 am to noon followed by an optional lunch for $3.
 Extra copies of each title will be available at the Wilton Library in the month the book is to be discussed.
-Please call the Senior Center at 834-6240 to reserve a place for lunch.
+Please call the Senior Center at 203-834-6240 to reserve a place for lunch.